Masaaaato/RSNABreast7thPlace/README.md

    For laterality-level/external dataset/windowing: `config4.yaml`

 ## Inference
 - To complete inference faster, we compiled the pytorch models with [Torch-tensorRT](https://pytorch.org/TensorRT/) in advance.
-I noticed that the compilation did not work as usual for th 'tf' type of EfficientNet due to its dynamic padding function, so I edited the source code and used it.
+I noticed that the compilation did not work as usual for the 'tf' type of EfficientNet due to its dynamic padding function, so I edited the source code and used it.
 See [here](https://www.kaggle.com/code/masato114/rsna-tf-efficientnetv2s-tensorrt/notebook).
 - Full inference code is open as the kaggle notebook.
 Please see [this](https://www.kaggle.com/code/masato114/2stage-ensemble/notebook).